simonspa/corryvreckan/src/modules/AnalysisTimingATLASpix/README.md

   * Track time correlation vs. cluster row (after row correction), (after row correction, only single pixel clusters), (after row correction, only multi-pixel clusters), (after row and timewalk correction), (after row and timewalk correction)
   * Cluster size vs. cluster ToT (only associated clusters)
   * Hit map of all pixels from associated clusters with/without high ToT
-  * In-pixel distribution of tracks for clysters with/without high ToT
+  * In-pixel distribution of tracks for clusters with/without high ToT
   * Map of associated clusters
   * Pixel ToT vs. time for all clusters and for high ToT clusters
-  * Cluster map for main peak and left tail events in time correlation (track timestamp - cluster timestamp < left_tail_cut), (track timestamp - cluster timestamp > left_tail_cut)
+  * Cluster map for main peak and left/right tail events in time correlation

 * TGraphErrors
   * Peak of time correlation vs. row